ShanKothari/ShanKothari.github.io/publications.md

 __S.
 Kothari__.
 [When and how does photoinhibition matter for plant fitness?](https://ecoevorxiv.org/repository/view/3659/) *EcoEvoRxiv* (in revision at *American Journal of Botany*).

 R. L. Bryant\*, __S.
 Kothari__\*, J. Cavender-Bares, S. J. Curran, J. J. Grossman, S. E. Hobbie, C. Nash, G. C. Neumiller, and C. R. See\*.
-Independent effects of tree diversity on above- and belowground carbon pools after 6 years of experimental afforestation. (\*equal contributors; in revision at *Ecological Applications*; full manuscript available upon request)
+Independent effects of tree diversity on above- and belowground carbon pools after 6 years of experimental afforestation. (\*equal contributors; in revision at *Ecological Applications*)

 C. Wallis, __S.
 Kothari__, J. Jantzen, A. L. Crofts, S. St-Jean, D. Inamdar, M. Kalacska, A. Bruneau, N. Coops, E. Laliberté, and M. Vellend.
 Exploring the spectral variation hypothesis for alpha and beta diversity: A comparison of open vegetation and forests. (submitted to *Environmental Research Letters*)